Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions

 In the actual experiment, we have adopted a faster ramp speed ($\Delta t = 5~$ms) to be able to observe the instability before losing many atoms.
-As shown in the in-situ images in Fig.~\ref{fig:2} (a) and averaged radial density plots in (b), shortly after the addressing potential is ramped on, atomic density slightly depletes at $r\lesssim 15~\mu$m outside the sink, showing a strong tendency for the superfluid to flow inwards.
+As shown in the in-situ images in Fig.~2 (a) and averaged radial density plots in (b), shortly after the attractive potential is ramped on, atomic density slightly depletes at $r\lesssim 15~\mu$m outside the sink, showing a strong tendency for the superfluid to flow inwards.
 As time increases, the density continues to decrease, indicating a continuous flow into the sink region even after the peak density has saturated.
 Using the radial density profiles, we evaluate the local sound speed $c(r)$, which is nearly uniform and gradually decreases with time to $<1~$mm/s as shown in (c) except within the sink where the density is high.

-In Fig.~~\ref{fig:2}(d), we plot the total atom number $N(t)$, excluding the central region $r \leq r_\mathrm{s}$.
-Decay of $N(t)$ is consistent with atoms flowing into the sink to compensate for the loss of atoms due to three-body recombination, as described by a simple theory curve (red dashed line) in Fig.~~\ref{fig:2}(c)~\cite{SM}.
+In Fig.~2(d), we plot the total atom number $N(t)$, excluding the central region $r \leq r_\mathrm{s}$.
+Decay of $N(t)$ is consistent with atoms flowing into the sink to compensate for the loss of atoms due to three-body recombination, as described by a simple theory curve (red dashed line) in Fig.~2(d)~\cite{SM}.
 The overall decay rate $\gamma \approx 27~$s$^{-1}$ is determined by a fit.

 Due to finite resolution of our imaging system ($\sim 1~\mu$m), we cannot clearly identify ring dark solitons in situ, as the characteristic width of their density dip is $\xi \approx 1/\sqrt{ng}= 0.2-0.4~\mu$m.
-We also note that, in a superfluid with preexisting density noise~\cite{tamura2022observation} or imperfect rotational symmetry~\cite{toikka2013snake}, a ring soliton suffers strong snaking instability~\cite{kivshar2000self} and can quickly decay into vortices~\cite{theocharis2003ring} (also $\sim \xi$ wide) that are challenging to measure in situ.
-This decay has been observed in GPE simulations as well.
-Generation and decay of ring dark solitons has been reported in our system but with a different experimental setting~\cite{tamura2022observation}.
-The decay of solitons into vortices could also lead to turbulence~\cite{tsatsos2016quantum,henn2009emergence,kwon2014relaxation} in the supersonic flow.
+We also note that, in a superfluid with preexisting density noise~\cite{tamura2023observation} or imperfect rotational symmetry~\cite{toikka2013snake}, a ring soliton suffers strong snaking instability~\cite{kivshar2000self} and can quickly decay into vortices~\cite{theocharis2003ring} (also $\sim \xi$ wide) that are challenging to measure in situ.
+This decay has been observed in GPE simulations as well~\footnote{Our simulation is performed under Cartesian grids.
+In polar grids, ring dark solitons are stable even when they are oscillating in a trap, as shown in Ref.~\cite{toikka2013snake}.}.
+Generation and decay of ring dark solitons have been reported in our system but with a different experimental setting~\cite{tamura2023observation}.